 What is more impressive is that the steeplechaser has continued her amazing upward trend despite reduced opportunity to compete in 2020.

-Her 9:30.73s clocking to win the 3000m chase at the British Athletics Championships was a world-leading mark which places her fifth on the national all-time list.
+Her 9:30.73s clocking to win the 3000m chase at the British Athletics Championships was a world-leading mark which placed her fifth on the national all-time list.

 The Manchester-based athlete produced one of the performances of the event to eclipse the competition record in her home city – and finish fifth in the 800m – in the same afternoon.
 Now seems like a good moment to catch up and reflect on how far she has come.